Foreshore Health & Safety

 General feeling of an influenza-like illness

-If you suffer from any of the above symptoms after a possible exposure, see a doctor immediately. tell your GP that you may have been exposed to contaminated water and mention Weil’s disease.
+If you suffer from any of the above symptoms after a possible exposure, see a doctor immediately.
+Tell your GP that you may have been exposed to contaminated water and mention Weil’s disease.
 The disease is confirmed by an ELISA blood test and is easily treatable with antibiotics in its early stages.

 The incubation period varies from 2 – 21 days.